Consumer Advisory Committee (CAC)

 - our strategies, policies and operational activities around funding, access to, and optimal use of medicines

-The CAC is an advisory committee to the PHARMAC Board.
+The CAC is an advisory committee to the Pharmac Board.
 All members of the CAC are appointed by the Board.
 CAC provides written reports to the Board, and the CAC Chair attends Board meetings as an observer.
-The Public Health and Disability Act 2000 requires PHARMAC to convene the CAC.
+The Pae Ora (Healthy Futures) Act 2022 requires Pharmac to convene the CAC.

 The Consumer Advisory Committee meets each month via videoconference and meets for a more in-depth, full-day meeting three times a year.